flancian/garden/counter anti disintermediation.md

   - [[neil]] https://social.coop/web/statuses/107071940849631302
   - [[go]] http://wiki.p2pfoundation.net/Counter-Anti-Disintermediation
     - [[quote]] Centralization is required to capture profit.
 Disintermediating platforms were ultimately reintermediated by way of capitalist investors dictating that communications systems be designed to capture profit.
+    - [[quote]] Users of e-mail and Usenet, the two most common platforms, did not generally operate their own servers on their own local computers, but were dependent on servers run by others.
+But servers require upkeep.
+Operators need to finance hosting and administration.
+As the Internet grew beyond its relatively small early base, Internet service came to be provided by capitalist corporations, rather than public institutions, small businesses, or universities.
+Open, decentralized services came to be replaced by private, centralized platforms.
+The profit interests of the platform financiers drove anti-disintermediation.
+      - I like to think of anagora.org as an old-school server-side platform that is run for free because we can.